34 Pages Posted: 23 May 2016 Last revised: 30 Jul 2017

-Using a sample of all academics that pass through top 50 economics and finance departments between 1996 and 2014, we study whether the granting of tenure leads faculty to pursue riskier ideas.
-We use the extreme tails of ex-post citations as our measure of risk and find that both the number of publications and the portion that are “home runs” peak at tenure and fall steadily for a decade thereafter.
-Similar patterns holds for elite (top 10) institutions, for faculty with longer tenure cycles, and for promotion to Full Professorship.
-We find the opposite pattern among poorly-cited publications: their numbers steadily rise after tenure.
-The decline in both the quantity and quality of publications points to tenure incentivizing less effort in publishing rather than more risk-taking.
+Using a sample of all academics who pass through top 50 economics and finance departments from 1996 through 2014, we study whether the granting of tenure leads faculty to pursue riskier ideas.
+We use the extreme tails of ex-post citations as our measure of risk and find that both the number of publications and the portion consisting of “home runs” peak at tenure and fall steadily for a decade thereafter.
+Similar patterns hold for faculty at elite (top 10) institutions and for faculty who take differing time to tenure.
+We find the opposite pattern among poorly-cited publications: their numbers rise steadily both pre- and post-tenure.

 Keywords: Tenure, Incentives, Contracting, Compensation, Publication